a-rios/squoia/Readme.md

 The first run will always take a bit longer because the tagging and parsing services need to be started.

+Input from a file instead of stdin can be passed with the option -f, check --help for more information about input and output formats.
+Encoding must be utf8.

-IMPORTANT: RAM is currently set to 4 GB in the virtual machine, this is the lower limit.
-If you get an `out of memory` error during tagging, you can increase the RAM assigned to the VM in Virtualbox in Settings->System->Motherboard->Base Memory
+IMPORTANT: RAM is currently set to 4 GB in the virtual machine, this can be too low.
+If you get an `out of memory` error during tagging, you can increase the RAM assigned to the VM in Settings->System->Motherboard->Base Memory (the virtual machine must be powered off to do so).

 ### Installation